cyclopticnerve/Installerator/README.md

     ]
 }
 ```
-And the dict_subs lokks like this:
+And the dict_subs looks like this:
 ```
 python
 # get current user's home dir